stblassitude/docker-rsync/README.md

 Note the `start` argument which will make the image sleep in an endless loop.
 This is required so we can run the rsync command inside the running pod.

-The pod attached the volume claim `test-data` under `/data`, where it will be available through rsync.
+The pod attaches the volume claim `test-data` under `/data`, where it will be available through rsync.

 If you need to access the volume as a specific user, add a [securityContext](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-the-security-context-for-a-pod) specification to the pod definition.